14 Writing

 • Write responsibly by acknowledging limitations, correcting errors, and calibrating your conclusions

 You’ve designed and run your experiment, and you have even analyzed your data.
-This final section of Experimentology discusses reporting your results.
-We begin by thinking through how to write clearly, reproducibility, and responsibly (this chapter); then we turn to the question of designing informative and pretty data visualizations (Chapter 15).
+This final part of Experimentology discusses reporting your results.
+We begin by thinking through how to write clearly, reproducibility, and responsibly (this chapter); then we turn to the question of designing informative and pretty data visualizations (chapter 15).
 Our final chapter in the section introduces meta-analysis as a tool for research synthesis, allowing us to contextualize research results.
 These chapters focus on themes of transparency as well as (especially for meta-analysis) bias reduction and measurement precision.

-• 1 Clarity of communication was a founding principle of modern science.
-Early proto-scientists conducting alchemical experiments often made their work deliberately obscure - even writing in cryptic codes - so that others could not discover the “powerful secrets of nature.”
+1 Clarity of communication was a founding principle of modern science.
+Early proto-scientists conducting alchemical experiments often made their work deliberately obscure—even writing in cryptic codes—so that others could not discover the “powerful secrets of nature.”
 Pioneers of scientific methodology, like Francis Bacon and Robert Boyle, pushed instead for transparency and clarity.
 Notoriously, Issac Newton (originally an alchemist and later a scientist), continued to write in a deliberately obscure fashion in order to “protect” his work (Heard 2016).

-• 14.1 Writing clearly
+14.1 Writing clearly

 What is the purpose of writing?
-“Telepathy, of course” says Stephen King (King 2000).
+“Telepathy, of course,” says Stephen King (King 2000).
 The goal of writing is to transfer information from your mind to the reader’s as effectively as possible.
 Unfortunately, for most of us, writing clearly does not come naturally; it is a craft we need to work at.

 One of the most effective ways to learn to write clearly is to read and to imitate the writing you admire.
 Many scientific articles are not clearly written, so you will need to be selective in which models you imitate.
-Fortunately, as a reader, you will know good writing when you see it – you will feel like the writer is sending ideas directly from their mind to yours.
+Fortunately, as a reader, you will know good writing when you see it—you will feel like the writer is sending ideas directly from their mind to yours.
 When you come across writing like that, try to find more work by the same author.
 The more good scientific writing you are exposed to, the more you will develop a sense of what works and what does not.
 You may pick up bad habits as well as good ones (we sure have!), but over time, your writing will improve if you make a conscious effort to weed out the bad, and keep the good.

 There are no strict rules of clear writing, but there are some generally accepted conventions that we will share with you here, drawing from both general style guides and those specific to scientific writing (Zinsser 2006; Heard 2016; Gernsbacher 2018; Savage and Yeh 2019).